Yolanda-Ling-Li/517-Program-2-Rails/README.md

 * Click Owe Money button under the book list, student could view the overdue fines for his/her account.
 * Click student logout, student could exit system.

+## Bonus
+* We finished the bonus1 that no one can access sepcial page without login.

 ## Details:
 * When a library is deleted, any list or items relate to this library will be deleted, so does book.
 In other words, when you delete a library, you are deleting all books and records according to this library, and when you destroy a book, you are destroying every records relate to this book.